Last Updated on

 Underneath Den Bosch, you’ll find the Binnendieze.
 These small canals are the last remnants of the ancient rivers underneath the city that were used in medieval times for trade.

 Some tunnels are wide and stunning while others are narrow and cramped.
 It’s said that Jheronimus Bosch was inspired by one of these narrow canals.
 Today, you can take a historical canal cruise underneath.

-Experience the quiet and charm of small town Netherlands and the Dutch countyside
+Experience the quiet and charm of small-town Netherlands and the Dutch countryside

 I love taking a long bike ride through the Dutch countryside!
 You’ll pass countless fields filled with sheep and cows.
 (Befriend one if you’re lucky!)